thalesgomest/parrots-card-game/README.md

 - **END OF THE GAME**

-   - [x] When the user finishes turning over all the cards correctly, an `alert` should be displayed with the message **"You won in X moves!"** where X is the number of times the user turned a card in the game.
+   - [x] When the user has finished turning over all the cards correctly, an `alert` should be displayed with the message **"You won in X moves!"** where X is the number of times the user turned a card in the game.

 - **BONUS**

-   - [x] Place a clock at the top right of the screen, counting how many seconds have passed since the start of the game.
+   - [x] Place a timer at the top right of the screen, counting how many seconds have passed since the start of the game.
 At the end, inform the number of seconds in the victory message.
    - [x] At the end of the game, ask with a `prompt` if the user would like to restart the game.
 If he answers yes, start the game again by asking the number of cards.

 ### Author